neovibrant/MouseDesktopSwitcher/README.md

 https://folivora.ai/

 It's built by an independent developer and it's not too expensive, plus it provides a lot of features, like snapping windows and many other things.

+Disclaimer: I am not associated with this developer and product, I've just used it for many years and find it useful.
+That doesn't mean I endorse it in any way.